SteveJustin1963/tec-8x8x8/README.md

 https://www.banggood.com/Geekcreit-8x8x8-LED-Cube-3D-Light-Square-Blue-LED-Flash-Electronic-DIY-Kit-p-1055438.html

-then blast the data to the port using the undocumented out (c) command. but how can it be undocumented when theres a document for this undocumneted opcode?
+with the right address decode to activate the latches we then blast the data to the port using the undocumented out (c) command. but how can it be undocumented when theres a document for this undocumneted opcode?

 it goes like this;